OpenDroneMap/WebODM/plugins/cesium-ion/README.md

 ## Setup

-1. Grab a token with, `assets:list, assets:read, assets:write` permissions from [Cesium ion](https://cesium.com/ion/tokens).
+1. Grab a token with, `assets:list, assets:read, assets:write` permissions from [Cesium Ion](https://cesium.com/ion/tokens).

-1. Under the Cesium ion tab in WebODM set the token to the code generated in ion.
+1. Under the Cesium Ion tab in WebODM set the token to the code generated in ion.

 ## Testing